felipetavares/flow/design/stories.md

 * messages to the user.
 * action composition.

+# Character stats

+Characters generated with random stats and stat visualization.

+For this we will also need a stat window.

+And a system that stregthens stats based on use, so actions will be linked with specific stats and every time an action is used, the related stats are increased.

 # Design: *Explorer* class ship

 > It was an Explorer class ship.
 Explorer ships were designed to easily enter dense atmospheres and thus had an extremely aerodynamic design and small, retractile wings.